rjohnsen/threathunting-book/content/part-3/understanding-data.md

 Moreover, understanding the context surrounding user behavior is essential for effective baselining.
 For example, an unusual spike in network activity during a corporate event might be legitimate, while a similar spike during off-hours could warrant further investigation.
 By maintaining an up-to-date and contextualized baseline, threat hunters can enhance their ability to identify genuine threats while minimizing false positives, ultimately fostering a proactive security posture that protects the organization's critical assets.

-HOWEVER, baselining is a kind of unicorn — it is rare, extremely rare, to find someone who has fully baselined and documented a system or network.
+HOWEVER, baselining is a kind of unicorn.
+It is rare, extremely rare, to find someone who has fully baselined and documented a system or network.
 Instead, what I have found are various attempts at dashboards trying to explain what’s going on.
 I have chosen to call such dashboards baselining.
 They don’t tell the entire truth but offer a glimpse of the truth, and that’s better than nothing.

 ### General tips and tricks